MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-block-items.md

 ---
 title: How to Block Items from Sales or Purchasing
-description: In Business Central, an item can be marked as blocked for sales, blocked for purchase, or blocked for all purposes.
+description: You can prevent an item from being being used, for example, on sales or purchase documents.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: article